 Identity theft is real, and with all the accounts affected by the Equifax breach, it is imperative that we as consumers protect our identity.
 Your personal information is a valuable resource for identity thieves, scammers, and even corporations.
 Data breaches of customer databases and payment processing systems at retailers highlight the importance of protecting your privacy and making sure companies with which you do business do the same.

 Identity thieves steal your personal information to commit fraud.
 They can damage your credit status and cost you time and money to restore your good name.
 You may not know that you are a victim of identity theft until you experience a financial consequence (mystery bills, credit collections, denied loans) down the road from actions that the thief has taken with your identity.
+Some people may hire Security guards to ensure safety not just online but in person too, this is normally done for a reason, perhaps where they live or due to an event.
+This is not the only way that people go about protecting themselves from danger, and many people instead choose to install something like a Security Camera System to increase safety.
 Follow these tips to protect yourself.

 - Secure your Social Security Card.
 Don’t carry it in your wallet or write your number on your checks.
 Only give out your social security number when absolutely necessary.
 In the industry, I work in, it amazes me how many people are ready and willing to give you their social security number versus their account number.